 General Learning Goal: The student will demonstrate proficiency in searching and handcuffing techniques.
-The use of training handcuffs shall not be permitted in a basic training class except for section XIII Individual Arrest Control Programs.
+The use of training handcuffs shall not be permitted in a basic training class except for section XV Individual Arrest Control Programs.

-- 1. The student will demonstrate proficiency in systematic searching to include: - a.
-Considerations when approaching a suspect and conducting a visual search. - b.
-Describe and complete a systematic search, starting with high risk areas. - c.
-Demonstrate an understanding of common areas on a suspect's body where weapons and contraband can be concealed. - 2.
-The student will demonstrate proficiency in controlled handcuffing procedures to include: - a.
-Students will be able to explain the appropriate legal justifications for handcuffing a subject. - b.
-Students will demonstrate an understanding of tactical considerations for handcuffing.

-- c.
-The student will be able to demonstrate proper handcuffing techniques to include compliant handcuffing to controlling resistive behavior during handcuffing. - d.
-Students will be able to identify the risk of injury to a subject from handcuffing. - e.
+- A. The student will demonstrate proficiency in systematic searching to include: - 1.
+Considerations when approaching a suspect and conducting a visual search. - 2.
+Describe and complete a systematic search, starting with high risk areas. - 3.
+Demonstrate an understanding of common areas on a suspect's body where weapons and contraband can be concealed. - B. The student will demonstrate proficiency in controlled handcuffing procedures to include: - 1.
+Students will be able to explain the appropriate legal justifications for handcuffing a subject. - 2.
+Students will demonstrate an understanding of tactical considerations for handcuffing - 3.
+The student will be able to demonstrate proper handcuffing techniques to include compliant handcuffing to controlling resistive behavior during handcuffing. - 4.
+Students will be able to identify the risk of injury to a subject from handcuffing. - 5.
 Students will have an understanding of proper handcuff selection and maintenance.

 VIII.
-CONTROL TECHNIQUES
+CONTROL TECHNIQUES Required Minimum Hours: 4